 Florida-issued documents eligible for apostille include birth certificates, marriage certificates, death certificates, diplomas, transcripts, documents notarized in Florida, court records, and corporate documents.

-The standard processing time is 30-40 days for orders mailed directly to the Florida Department of State.
+The standard processing time is around 30 days for orders mailed directly to the Florida Department of State.

 Our expedited services can have your apostille on the way back to you in 2-3 business days.